 The chickenpox vaccine costs £89.99 per dose at Your Doctor clinics, and two doses (not less than a month apart) are required.
 Your Doctor members receive a discount on vaccinations.

-Chickenpox Vaccinations are available now, at either of our two clinics:
+Chickenpox Vaccinations are available at all of our clinics:

 Your Doctor Wexham: Park Hall Clinic, Wexham Park Hall, Wexham Street, Bucks SL3 6NB.